-A study of the urban area, the people, their needs, and various methods of evangelism and church growth.
+A study of the urban area, the people, their needs, and various methods of evangelism.
 Time will be spent in lectures, assigned readings, and research, as well as in an urban area, observing the challenges and participating in various ministries utilized by churches and denominational agencies.